Skip to content

 A comprehensive and growing partner ecosystem

-We are already partnering with some of the world’s leading industrial producers, technology companies and academic partners in development of our technology and to ensure fast and broad adoption of our technology for industrial electrification.
+We are already partnering with some of the world’s leading industrial producers, technology companies and academic partners in development of our decarbonization technology and to ensure fast and broad adoption of our technology for industrial electrification.

 Our partners and customers include ABB, Linde Engineering, Schmidtsche Schack, Shell, Braskem, SABIC, CEMEX, UltraTech Cement, ArcelorMittal, as well as Ghent University, University of Oxford, University of Cambridge.
 We also partner with Netherlands Enterprise Agency, Business Finland, Climate Leadership Coalition CLC and Brightlands.